zacswider/markdown_testing/smtp_overview_kimi.md

 - **How it works:** Connection starts unencrypted, then upgrades to encryption after authentication ("STARTTLS")
 - **Port:** 587 (standard)
 - **When to use:** Modern providers (Gmail, SendGrid, etc.)
+- **Protocol complexity:** More than just "sending requests to a URL" - involves TCP socket connections, SMTP protocol handshakes, authentication commands, and TLS negotiation

 ### **Enable SSL Encryption**
 SSL (Secure Sockets Layer) is the predecessor to TLS, but the terms are often used interchangeably now.